sasjs/server.sasjs.io/docs/storedprograms.md

 ### Input Variables

-Any URL parameters (eg `&name1=value1&something=else`) are attached as python variables in uppercase, eg as follows:
+Any URL parameters (eg `&name1=value1&something=else`) are attached as Python variables in uppercase, eg as follows:

 ```python3
 NAME1='value1'